ecmatonix/starter-website-lite/README.md

 11. Linting of HTML code (on demand and in the "pre-commit" hook).
 12. Linting of CSS code (on demand and in the "pre-commit" hook).
 13. Linting of JS code (on demand and in the "pre-commit" hook).
+14. Formatting code (on demand and formatting check in the pre-commit hook).

 ## Required dependencies